pywharf/pywharf-core/README.md

         Path to the package repositories config.
     INDEX (str):
         Path to the index folder.
-        The folder could be empty if --admin_secret is provided.
+        The folder could be empty or not exists if and only if --admin_secret is provided.

 FLAGS
     --admin_secret (Optional[str]):